Menu

 NMWA is known worldwide for its peerless collection of nearly 1,000 artists’ books, a special collection catalyzed in the 1980s by NMWA curator emerita Krystyna Wasserman.
 Since that time, the museum’s staff has ensured that artists’ books are always on view in the galleries and library, and visitors to NMWA are universally enthralled by these fascinating objects.

-A Book Arts Revolution, to be on view at the Museum from April to August 2027, coincides with the museum’s 40th anniversary and the 20th anniversary of the Women to Watch series.
+A Book Arts Revolution, to be on view from April to August 2027, coincides with the Museum’s 40th anniversary and the 20th anniversary of the Women to Watch series.
 The exhibition will focus on the place of book arts within contemporary art practices.
 Books, zines, and graphic novels representing a diverse and exhilarating range of artists, materials, techniques, and subject matter will reflect the spirit of the new NMWA.

 Learn more about the national Book Arts Revolution exhibition